Rockies vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Peyton Battenfield and Ryan Feltner are the projected starters when the Cleveland Guardians and the Colorado Rockies face off on Tuesday at Progressive Field, at 6:10 PM ET.
+Josh Bell and the Cleveland Guardians will try to defeat Charlie Blackmon and the Colorado Rockies at Progressive Field on Wednesday at 1:10 PM ET.

-Bookmakers list the Guardians as -210 favorites on the moneyline, while giving the underdog Rockies +170 moneyline odds to win.
-The over/under is 8.5 runs for this game.
+The favored Guardians have -175 moneyline odds against the underdog Rockies, who are listed at +145.
+The total is 7.5 runs for the matchup.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.